mykhakos/FreshPointSync/docs/source/product_page_hub/update_and_subscribe.rst

 The example above demonstrates how to create a ``ProductPageHub``, set context data, subscribe to product update events, and handle these events using a custom handler.
 The handler prints the time of the update, the product name, the location, and the changes made to the product.
-The application will run continuously until interrupted by the user.
 The total number of updates is printed when the application exits.

 .. note::